Abscess

 What is an abscess?

-An abscess is a localized collection of pus (dead white blood cells) that can form anywhere in the body.
-It’s usually caused by a bacterial infection.
+Essentially, an abscess is a localized collection of pus, primarily composed of dead white blood cells, that can form anywhere in the body.
+This typically occurs as a result of a bacterial infection

 What causes an abscess?

-Most abscesses are caused by bacteria entering the body through a break in the skin.
-Other factors like blocked sweat glands or underlying conditions can also contribute.
+While most abscesses develop due to bacteria entering through a break in the skin, other factors can also contribute to their formation.
+For instance, blocked sweat glands or underlying health conditions can increase the risk.

 How is an abscess diagnosed?

-A doctor typically diagnoses an abscess through a physical examination and may order imaging tests like ultrasound or CT scans.
+Typically, a doctor diagnoses an abscess by performing a physical examination and may also order imaging tests, such as an ultrasound or CT scan, to confirm the diagnosis

 What are the symptoms of an abscess?